DaPhysikist/CSE151A_Taxi_Group/README.md

 For our neural network, we could try to add some more layers.
 For now, it's a relatively simple neural network with only three dense layers.
 We could consider adding more layers, such as a dropout layer.

-For our decision tree model, [TODO: how can we improve it?].
+For our decision tree model, we can improve it by tuning hyperparameters like max_depth, min_samples_split, and min_samples_leaf.
+Using feature engineering and employing cross-validation can also enhance its performance and generalization.